 Amsterdam DNA is a permanent multi-media display charting the city’s history in 7 chapters:

 Liberty, Equality, Fraternity (1795-1815)

 A single item is highlighted in each chapter around which a story is told, projected onto large glass screens.
-Visitors get a booklet in one of 10 languages and these can be scanned to activate the story in your language.

 The Amsterdam DNA can be explored in under an hour and has been designed to give visitors a solid introduction to the city.
-The booklet also includes 4 walking tours – under the themes of enterprise, freedom of thought, creativity and civic virtue – with the routes starting from the museum.
-Special mobile phone apps have been created for the tours.

 Varied items on display in the collection include grand paintings depicting Amsterdam’s rich naval and colonial history, children’s shoes from medieval times and some archaeological finds from the city.
-There are also interesting exhibits on how the city’s housing developed from the squalor of the 19th century to the social housing of the 20th century.

 The Little Orphanage (Het Kleine Weeshuis) is an exhibition which offers adults and children to experience life in a 17th century Amsterdam orphanage.